-31-3-2010 there are 28 nationalized banks with the 84604 branches are working in India.
+31-3-2010 there are 28 nationalized banks with the 84604 branchesare working in India.
 The cooperative banks are also fulfilling credit needs of needy people at state, district and village level in the form of SCB, DCCB and PACS.
 On the contrary, financial institutions have been set up by Government of India since independence.
 Presently, following financial institutions are working in India as a part ofservice sector.

-- A) Industrial Finance Co-operation of India (1948) - B) Industrial Investment Bank of India (1985) - C) Industrial Development Bank of India (1964) - D) Industrial Credit and Investment Corporation of India (Now converted into ICICI Bank)(2002) - Small Industries Development Bank of India (1950) E) - 18 State Financial Co-operations (1957) F) - G) Life Insurance Co-operation of India (1956) - Unit Trust of India (1964) H) - General Insurance Corporation of India (1972) I) - National Bank for Agricultural and rural development (NABARD)(1982) J) - K) Export Import Bank of India (1982) Management & Research - National Housing Bank of India.
-(2000) L)
+- A) Industrial Finance Co-operation of India (1948) - B) Industrial Investment Bank of India (1985) - C) Industrial Development Bank of India (1964) - D) Industrial Credit and Investment Corporation of India (Now converted into ICICI Bank)(2002) - E) Small Industries Development Bank of India (1950) - F) 18 State Financial Co-operations (1957) - G) Life Insurance Co-operation of India (1956) - H) Unit Trust of India (1964) - I) General Insurance Corporation of India (1972) - J) National Bank for Agricultural and rural development (NABARD)(1982)